What is Renunciation?

 What it claims

-Householder life — the work that pays the rent, the relationships that organise the days, the social position that has to be maintained, the long arc of property and inheritance — consumes the attention with which contemplative recognition would be done.
+Householder life consumes the attention: the work that pays the rent, the relationships that organise the days, the social position that has to be maintained, the long arc of property and inheritance.
 Renunciation is the formal exit.
-The Indic technical vocabulary is the densest: sannyāsa is the fourth and final āśrama in the classical varṇāśrama scheme, taken after the householder years are complete (or, in the older renunciant traditions, taken in youth and held for life); pabbajjā — going forth — is the Pāli term for the Buddhist novice ordination, completed at adulthood by the upasampadā full ordination into the *Vinaya*; pravrajyā is the same act in Sanskrit.
-The Christian monastic tradition uses anachōrēsis (Greek — withdrawal, from which anchorite) and the Latin renuntiatio saeculi — renunciation of the world.
-The Sufi vocabulary is zuhd — abstention — completed by faqr (spiritual poverty) and the formal entry into a ṭarīqa.
-The structural elements are stable across the inflections: a public vow, a change of name and dress, a relocation away from the social field of the previous identity, and entry into a community whose rules organise the new condition.
-The claim the traditions make is not that householder life is bad — the Bhagavad Gītā's defence of Arjuna's station is the textbook articulation of the opposite view — but that the contemplative recognition the disciplines are ordered toward requires conditions that ordinary life supplies only intermittently and at the cost of long detours.
+The Indic technical vocabulary is the densest.
+Sannyāsa is the fourth and final āśrama in the classical varṇāśrama scheme, taken after the householder years are complete or, in the older renunciant traditions, taken in youth and held for life.
+Pabbajjā — going forth — is the Pāli term for the Buddhist novice ordination, completed at adulthood by the upasampadā full ordination into the *Vinaya*; pravrajyā is the same act in Sanskrit.
+The Christian monastic tradition uses anachōrēsis (Greek: withdrawal, giving anchorite) and the Latin renuntiatio saeculi (renunciation of the world).
+The Sufi vocabulary is zuhd (abstention), completed by faqr (spiritual poverty) and formal entry into a ṭarīqa.
+The structural elements are stable across these inflections: a public vow, a change of name and dress, a relocation away from the social field of the previous identity, and entry into a community whose rules organise the new condition.
+The claim the traditions make is not that householder life is bad.
+The Bhagavad Gītā's defence of Arjuna's station is the textbook articulation of the opposite view.
+But the contemplative recognition the disciplines are ordered toward requires conditions that ordinary life supplies only intermittently and at the cost of long detours.

 Where to encounter it in the index

-The most legible Western renunciation narrative the index carries is Ram Dass's: Harvard psychology lectureship terminated in 1963 over the Leary–Alpert psilocybin research, the first India trip in 1967 in which Richard Alpert met Neem Karoli Baba at Kainchi-Dham, the return to America in 1968 under the new name Ram Dass and with the household economy dismantled in favour of an itinerant teaching life — the structure is the classical pabbajjā shape under American conditions, even where the formal Indian renunciant ordination was never taken.
-The Maharaji story — Neem Karoli Baba's instruction to feed everyone regardless of state because what is being fed is not the apparent person — is the upstream theological warrant for the renunciation pattern Ram Dass's later teaching transmitted.
-Paramahansa Yogananda's *Autobiography of a Yogi* is the lineage's most-read Western entry into the formal Indian sannyāsa: Yogananda's entry into the Swāmī order under Sri Yukteswar's lineage, the change of name from Mukunda Lal Ghosh, the disciplines of the kriyā-yogic monastic life.
-Pema Chödrön's *Awakening Compassion* is the index's clearest Vajrayāna renunciation voice: Pema's ordination as a bhikṣuṇī in the Karma Kagyü lineage in 1981, her decades as resident teacher at Gampo Abbey in Cape Breton, and the body of teaching that descends from inside the monastic discipline rather than from a householder perspective.
-Plum Village carries Thich Nhat Hanh's engaged-Buddhist renunciation lineage — the Vietnamese Mahāyāna monastic order, the post-1975 exile community in Dordogne, the Order of Interbeing that extends the renunciation form to lay practitioners under modified vows.
+The most legible Western renunciation narrative the index carries is Ram Dass's.
+His Harvard psychology lectureship ended in 1963 over the Leary–Alpert psilocybin research.
+He made his first India trip in 1967, met Neem Karoli Baba at Kainchi-Dham, and returned to America in 1968 under the new name Ram Dass with the household economy dismantled in favour of an itinerant teaching life.
+The structure is the classical pabbajjā shape under American conditions, without the formal Indian renunciant ordination.
+The Maharaji story is the upstream theological warrant for the renunciation pattern Ram Dass's later teaching transmitted.
+It records Neem Karoli Baba's instruction to feed everyone regardless of state, on the grounds that what is being fed is not the apparent person.
+Paramahansa Yogananda's *Autobiography of a Yogi* is the lineage's most-read Western entry into the formal Indian sannyāsa.
+It traces Yogananda's entry into the Swāmī order under Sri Yukteswar's lineage, the change of name from Mukunda Lal Ghosh, and the disciplines of the kriyā-yogic monastic life.
+Pema Chödrön's Awakening Compassion is the index's clearest Vajrayāna renunciation voice.
+It comes from inside the monastic discipline: Pema ordained as a bhikṣuṇī in the Karma Kagyü lineage in 1981 and spent decades as resident teacher at Gampo Abbey in Cape Breton.
+Plum Village carries Thich Nhat Hanh's engaged-Buddhist renunciation lineage.
+It holds the Vietnamese Mahāyāna monastic order, the post-1975 exile community in Dordogne, and the Order of Interbeing, which extends the renunciation form to lay practitioners under modified vows.

 What it isn't

 Renunciation is not asceticism for its own sake.
-The classical Buddhist account — the Buddha's six years with the forest ascetics before walking away from the practice as a dead end, recorded in the Mahāsaccaka Sutta — names the trap directly: the disciplines that disable the body do not by that fact produce the recognition.
-The Middle Way the Buddha settled on is the corrective.
+The classical Buddhist account, recorded in the Mahāsaccaka Sutta, names the trap: the Buddha spent six years with the forest ascetics and then walked away, finding that the disciplines that disable the body do not by that fact produce the recognition.
+The Middle Way is the corrective.
 Renunciation is also not contempt for the world.
-The renunciant of every tradition who has any standing the tradition recognises is described as having moved toward something rather than away from something — the framing as escape is the householder culture's projection onto a form whose interior reads as a different kind of fullness.
-Renunciation is not the only valid contemplative path: the gṛhastha (householder) is one of the four classical āśramas; the bhakti traditions of medieval India produced householder saints (Kabīr, Tukārām, Mīrābāī) whose attainment the tradition treats as in no way inferior to the monastic; the Sufi and Hasidic lineages have run substantial portions of their transmission through householder lineages by design.
-The contemporary Western fantasy of renunciation as romantic exit — the year off, the ashram visit, the return — is also not what the traditions are describing; what is named here is a structural change in the conditions under which the attention operates, sustained over a life, with the disciplines and the community the change makes possible doing the operative work.
+The renunciant of every tradition who has standing is described as having moved toward something rather than away from something.
+The framing as escape is the householder culture's projection onto a form whose interior reads as a different kind of fullness.
+Renunciation is not the only valid contemplative path.
+The gṛhastha (householder) is one of the four classical āśramas.
+The bhakti traditions of medieval India produced householder saints (Kabīr, Tukārām, Mīrābāī) whose attainment the tradition treats as in no way inferior to the monastic.
+The Sufi and Hasidic lineages have run substantial portions of their transmission through householder lineages by design.
+The contemporary Western fantasy of renunciation as a romantic exit (the year off, the ashram visit, the return) is not what the traditions are describing.
+What is named here is a structural change in the conditions under which the attention operates, sustained over a life, with the disciplines and the community the change makes possible doing the operative work.